javatechy/docker_boot/README.md

 # Docker and Spring boot seed project

-###Assumptions:
+##Assumptions:

-* You have basic knowledge of spring profiling.
+1. You have basic knowledge of spring profiling.
-* Docker is installed on your system.
+2. Docker is installed on your system.
+3.  for Amazon's ECS:
-* for ECS: aws cli is installed on your system.
+    1. aws cli is installed on your system
-* If your are using ECS, a repository is already created with you project name.
+    2. You have amazon secret key and access key with you, if generate your credentials.
+    3. you have ECR access for your user.

 ### To pull this docker image use